Shivabajelan/Global-Significant-Earthquake-Analysis/README.md

 5. Magnitude Trends:

- 	LLinear Regression: EQ_PRIMARY vs. INTENSITY - A scatter plot with a linear regression line exploring the correlation between earthquake magnitude and intensity.
+ 	Linear Regression: EQ_PRIMARY vs. INTENSITY - A scatter plot with a linear regression line exploring the correlation between earthquake magnitude and intensity.

  	Linear regression analysis to identify the overall trend in earthquake occurrences. -